multimediaeval/2017-AcousticBrainz-Genre-Task/data/README.md

 ### Download

-The development and test data for Discogs, Lastfm and Tagtraum is publicly available [here](https://drive.google.com/drive/folders/0B8wz5KkuLnI3RjFYSFY5TkJVU1U?resourcekey=0-guMxMfurhIbZR6fY2ZDnIw&usp=sharing).
+The development and test data for Discogs, Lastfm and Tagtraum is now publicly available on [Zenodo](https://zenodo.org/record/2553414).

-The development data (genre ground truth) and test data for AllMusic requires signing the **Data Usage agreement** by participants.
-The data will be shared to the participants in personal communication (please, ask the organizers).
+The development data (genre ground truth) and test data for AllMusic requires signing the **Data Usage agreement** by participants and is also available on [Zenodo](https://zenodo.org/record/2554044).

 ### Notes